This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Forked Tongues and Poor Eyesight

-This olfactory system lets them track movements even in darkness.
+This olfactory system lets snakes track prey trails even in complete darkness — no sharp vision required.

 Muscular Bodies